Deewhy95/BodyOdor_Project/README.md

 The dataset is a survey with self-reported demographic, hygiene, dietary, sweating, family/medical background, and emotional/social impact questions.

-How the raw data is stored: `Odor_Data.txt` — a tab-separated file with a header row and one row per respondent.

 Notes on privacy: the repository contains survey responses.
 If you plan to publish or share derived data, ensure it is appropriately anonymized and you have the right to redistribute it.

 ---